|

 our friends from Vision For Israel, Highway to Zion, Beit

-Shofarot, Christian Friends of Israel, The River, Christ Alive
+Shofarot, Christian Friends of Israel, Christ Alive

 and congregations. |